clo4/nix-dotfiles/README.md

 The dev environment includes a custom command runner called `run`: Fish functions in `run.fish`, invoked with `run`.
 Run it with no arguments to see available commands.

-To build or switch the current system, run `run switch-host` or `run build-host`, replacing `host` with the actual host name from the `hosts` directory.
-Switching `homeserver1` when not on the server will apply the configuration remotely.
+To build or switch the current system, run `run switch-host` or `run build-host`, optionally replacing `host` with the actual host name from the `hosts` directory for a specific configuration.
+Switching `homeserver1` when not on the server will apply the configuration remotely, and the server will build itself if reachable via SSH and the current host is not on a Linux system.

 `run` works from any shell within the dev environment, but is intended for use within Fish.